drets/drets.github.io/src/posts/weekly-review-2017-13.md

 tags: review
 ---

 I am starting doing my weekly reviews.
-I am going to share the things which kept my attention, my opinion on these things and what I am going to do next.
-Since these reviews are mostly for me I disabled “Comment on GitHub” button.
-If you have questions or suggestions feel free to send me an email.
-You may find my email on GitHub and link to my GitHub account is on “About” page.
+I am going to share the things which kept my attention, my opinion on these things and what I am going to do next. ~~Since these reviews are mostly for me I disabled “Comment on GitHub” button~~ _(friend of mine suggested to enable the comments)_.
+If you have questions or suggestions feel free to send me an email. ~~You may find my email on GitHub and link to my GitHub account is on “About” page~~ _(I added the email address to “About” page)_.
 Let's start.

 <div></div><!--more-->